 Residents in the General program spend 10 to 11 weeks in four specialty inpatient services, reflecting four broad areas in clinical psychiatry.
 Each inpatient service has "teaching teams" with one resident supervised by one attending.
 Residents carry no more than 8 patients at any given time.
 On each service, residents work closely with the supervising attending and the treatment team, comprising nurses, social worker and other clinicians.
 Residents are given increasing and graduated independence in managing the assigned patients.
 There is onsite medical coverage and specialty consultations are available through Presbyterian Hospital, which is physically connected to WPIC.

-The Consultation and Liaison (C/L) Psychiatry service provides psychiatric consultation to all units (medical, surgical, transplant, intensive care units, oncology, obstetrics, gynecologic, etc.) at Presbyterian Hospital, and on occasion, the UPMC Emergency Department.
+The Consultation and Liaison (C/L) Psychiatry service provides psychiatric consultation to all units (medical, surgical, transplant, intensive care units, oncology, obstetrics, gynecologic, etc.) at Presbyterian Hospital.
 Presbyterian Hospital is connected to WPIC by an indoor tunnel.
 Residents are assigned patients for consultation and, under supervision, provide a set of management recommendations and follow these patients for the duration of the patients' hospital stay.
 There are daily lectures and seminars on C/L topics while on this service.
 Residents on this service are exempt from call at WPIC.
 Instead, they provide evening and weekend coverage to the C/L service from home, coming in as needed.

 Residents continue to take overnight call at WPIC throughout their 2nd year, except while on C/L rotation.

-The formal didactic curriculum during PGY2 expands on acquiring fundamental psychiatric knowledge that began during PGY1, and is closely linked to the clinical experiences during this year.
+The formal Thursday afternoon teaching curriculum during PGY2 expands on acquiring fundamental psychiatric knowledge that began during PGY1, and is closely linked to the clinical experiences during this year.
 The curriculum includes lectures, seminars, case conference, grand rounds and workshops.
 These programs are directed and taught by faculty, many of whom are renowned experts in their areas.

 The third year of residency training is focused on extending the skills and knowledge acquired during the first and second years of residency.
-During PGY3 residents work in several general and specialty clinics that provide an opportunity to learn about different models of care utilized today.
-These models include following patients independently, seeing patients with counselors, and working closely with treatment teams.
+During PGY3, residents work in several general and specialty clinics that provide an opportunity to learn about different models of care.
+These models include following patients independently, seeing patients concurrently with counselors, and working in close collaboration with multidisciplinary treatment teams.
 Residents are required to complete two year-long clinics as well as the six-month requirements of Geriatric and Child Psychiatry.
 In addition to these requirements, residents are required to choose at a minimum 3 six month electives.
 An elective typically occurs once per week for a half-day per week.
 Each clinic is directed by faculty who are experts in their fields.
-There are currently no call obligations in the third year.
+There are no call obligations in the third year, allowing residents more time to pursue other interests and projects.
 Residents continue psychotherapy training with additional patient assignments and individual supervision.
 At the end of the third year, residents will be able to competently diagnose and treat patients, and provide longitudinal care in a variety of outpatient settings.
 They will achieve increasing levels of competency in psychotherapy.

 |6 Months||6 Months|